Arma 3: Development

 Jay Crowe was the game's creative director and provided some voice acting for the game.

 Arma 3 began development after the release of Arma 2: Operation Arrowhead.
-In its earliest concept stages, the game was intended to be Arma Futura, a post-apocalyptic science fiction spin-off that was reportedly a role-playing game or real-time strategy game.
+In its earliest concept stages, the game was planned as Arma Futura, a post-apocalyptic science fiction spin-off that was either a role-playing game or a real-time strategy game.
 To develop it, Bohemia Interactive used expertise from ALTAR Games, the developers of UFO: Aftermath, UFO: Aftershock, and UFO: Afterlight, who they had recently acquired.

-The game was reportedly initially set on a nondescript archipelago.
+The game was initially set on a nondescript archipelago.
 Bohemia CEO Marek Španěl was inspired to change the setting to the Greek island of Lemnos after visiting it on vacation, and development gradually shifted from the Arma Futura concept to a more grounded tactical shooter in the traditional vein of the Arma series.
 The few elements remaining from Arma Futura in the final game are the near future setting, the game's internal name, and the general premise of the Contact DLC.

 Bohemia announced the development of Arma 3 on May 19, 2011.
 In June 2012, an alpha version of the game was demonstrated at E3.

 Arma 3 uses a new version of Bohemia Interactive's Real Virtuality game engine.
 Arma 3, like its predecessors, uses the SQF Syntax scripting language.